PalisadoesFoundation/talawa-api/tests/install/README.md

 # Coverage

-In CI, install script tests are run under [kcov](https://github.com/SimonKagstrom/kcov); coverage for `scripts/install/` is uploaded to Codecov with the `install` flag.
-The 95% patch coverage target for the install flag is configured in `codecov.yml`.
+In CI, install script tests are run under [bashcov](https://github.com/infertux/bashcov); coverage for `scripts/install/` is uploaded to Codecov with the `install` flag.
+The install flag is configured in `codecov.yml`.

 # Requirements